 No matter how bad your credit score, the modern UK lending market is such that even someone with a serious adverse credit history on their record may still be able to find an affordable loan.
 Loans for bad credit are normally available as both secured and unsecured loans products

 Secured loans may be offered at a more competitive interest rate, but this is due to the secured asset against the loan (usually a house or car) so if you are considering a secured loan, be aware that you may lose the asset you have secured your borrowing against.

-There are an increasing number of mainstream and specialist lenders offering bad credit loans for people just like you.
+There is an increasing number of mainstream and specialist lenders offering bad credit loans for people just like you.

 What is a bad credit loan?

 A bad credit loan is a loan product designed to help people who have a low credit score and a poor credit history.
 These loans were created to serve a need in the marketplace for people unable to qualify for mainstream finance.